elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/013-obfuscations.md

 => nil
 ```

 Another way of decoding `Base64` encoded strings is via the `String#unpack` method, using the template `"m*"`.
-You can see this in Christian's code, which is probably what tipped Michael off in the first place.
+You can see this in Christian's code, which is what tipped Michael off in the first place.
 With that in mind, we can build a tiny obfuscated "Hello World" program.

 ```ruby
 s =